 With his documents Mitis Iudex Dominus Iesus and Mitis et Misericors Iesus, Pope Francis aimed to remove the complexity, slowness and cost of gaining an annulment.
 The changes came into effect in December 2015.

 Fr James O’Kane, general secretary of the Canon Law Society of Great Britain and Ireland, attributed the rise to one reform in particular – allowing an annulment case to be heard in the diocese where the petitioner lived or where the contract was entered into.

+Previously it could only be heard in the diocese where the respondent lived.
 This made it much easier, he said, for estranged couples living in different parts of the world to seek an annulment, and prompted a rise in annulment cases in cities with a high level of immigrants.

 Canon lawyer Ed Condon said: “One of the best reforms was [about] where you can seek an annulment.
 Before, it was unbelievably time-consuming.
 Now it’s much more straightforward.
 Pope Francis has removed one of the single greatest frustrations for tribunal staff.”

 He also suggested the Pope’s reforms had “made people more aware that the process exists and the media focus on them has given people confidence that the process works.”

 Ousted pro-life leader honoured

 A former student union president has received an award from the Parliamentary Pro-Life Group.